mitric-lab/programming_theochem/src/01-fundamentals/05-arithmetic_operators/01-impl_multiplication.md

 power of 2 is present in `a`, and `b` will be added to the result.
 If the LSB is 0, this power is not present in `a` and nothing will be done.
-In order to check the second LSB of `a` and perhaps add `2 * b`, we can just right shift `a`.
-In this way the second LSB will become the new LSB and `b` needs to be multiplied by 2 (left shift).
+In order to check the second LSB of `a` and perhaps add `2 * b`, we can just right-shift `a`.
+In this way, the second LSB will become the new LSB and `b` needs to be multiplied by 2 (left shift).
-This algorithm is illustrated for the example above as: <br>
+This algorithm is illustrated in the example above: <br>

 |Iteration | `a`    | `b`       | `r`      | Action                          |
 |----------|:------:|:---------:|:--------:|---------------------------------|